❗ Editor’s note

 Redfin is one of only two home buyer refund programs available nationwide.
 It’s also a well-known brand name that has been around longer than most of its competitors.

-While there’s certainly value to be found in working with an established brand, the bottom line is that other companies offer better service and overall value for most buyers.
+While there’s certainly value in working with an established brand, the bottom line is that other companies offer better service and overall value for most buyers.

 Clever Real Estate: The best nationwide alternative